Skip to content

 Tip #5 Set study-free times

 Extremely important!
-Nobody can sustain 24/7 learning in the long term.
-Set a time at which you will stop studying at the latest, take some time out in the evening and do something that you enjoy and offer balance: work out in the gym, go out for something nice to eat with friends or throw yourself on the couch with your friends and your favorite series.
+No one can keep up with 24/7 learning.
+Set a time at which you will stop learning at the latest, take some time out in the evening and do something that you enjoy and that provides balance: work out at the gym, go out for a nice meal with friends or curl up on the couch with your friends and watch your favorite TV show.

 Sometimes take an afternoon off to do something pleasant.
-You don't have to feel guilty about doing anything other than eating, sleeping and studying.
-You might be able to do the latter for a few days, but in the long run it will drain you extremely and the learning time will be used much less efficiently, which in turn drains you even more and you end up in a nasty vicious circle.
-After all, we are still humans and not machines and humans cannot work around the clock.
+There's no need to feel guilty about doing something other than eating, sleeping and studying.
+You might be able to do the latter for a few days, but in the long run it will be extremely exhausting and your study time will be used much less efficiently, which will be even more exhausting, and you'll end up in a nasty vicious circle.
+After all, we're still human, not machines, and humans can't work around the clock.

 Tip #6 Don’t lose sight of the big goal

-Especially in the preclinical phase, it often happens that you...
-After memorizing out loud, at some point you think: “Why am I doing this to myself?”
-You rarely get the feeling that you can actually use all the knowledge you have stuffed into your head in your medical profession.
+Especially in the preclinical phase, it often happens that you are so busy memorizing that you think to yourself: “Why am I putting myself through this?”
+You rarely get the feeling that you can actually use all the knowledge you are cramming into your head in a concrete way in your job as a doctor.

-On the way there you often have to bite the bullet, but in the end it's worth it because you can do the job you really want to do.
-Specifically, the colored boxes in the textbooks that make the clinical references always help me.
-This can also help you become a little more fascinated by the topic.
-And if all of that doesn't help at all, here's the clinician's favorite saying: Everything gets better after the physics exam anyway!
+You often have to bite the bullet on the way there, but in the end it's worth it because you can do the job you really want to do.
+In concrete terms, the colored boxes in the textbooks that make the clinical connections always help me.
+This can also make you more fascinated by the subject.
+And if none of that helps, here's the favorite saying of clinicians: After the medical exam, everything gets better anyway!

 Tip #7 Enjoy the time

-Even if sometimes should be stressful and you have to learn a lot.
-You should try to enjoy every single second.
-Have fun with fellow students, go out, or just do fun things that you've always wanted to do.
+Even if it is stressful sometimes and you have to learn a lot, you should try to enjoy every single second.
+Have fun with fellow students, go out, or just do cool things that you've always wanted to do.

-You have more freedom during your studies than anywhere else.
-Enjoy the time when you are so young and full of energy and don't take your studies too seriously.
+When you're studying, you have more freedom than anywhere else.
+Enjoy the time when you're so young and full of energy and don't take your studies too seriously.

 What did you think of the article?
-Were you able to take some things away for yourself?
+Did you learn something from it?
 Feel free to write it in the comments.

 Your medical student